Approved arrangements for fish export establishments

 Identification of importing country requirements and export eligibility

 - Export eligibility must be stated in the declaration of compliance and transfer document.
 The AA must identify the markets the establishment currently or intends to export to and how export eligibility for each market is verified.
-For instance through product testing, ingredient sourcing conditions, labelling and raw milk criteria.
+For instance, through product testing, ingredient sourcing conditions and labelling.

 In addition to the testing regime required to meet general export requirements, the AA must also document any testing required to meet specific country requirements where they exist, in particular: